dlab-berkeley/R-Geospatial-Fundamentals-Legacy/README.md

 - The [`tmap` getting started](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-getstarted.html) documentation is a great source of plotting support.
 - The [`sf` vignettes](https://cran.r-project.org/web/packages/sf/vignettes/sf1.html) and ![`sf` cheatsheet](https://github.com/rstudio/cheatsheets/blob/master/sf.pdf) are great resources for developing and debugging `sf` code.
 - The [`raster` vignettes](https://cran.r-project.org/web/packages/raster/vignettes/Raster.pdf) should help you troubleshoot that package.

-## Slideshow

-The slides were made using [xaringan](https://github.com/yihui/xaringan), which is a wrapper for [remark.js](https://remarkjs.com/#1).
-Check out Chapter 7 if you are interested in making your own!
-The theme borrows from Brad Boehmke's presentation on [Decision Trees, Bagging, and Random Forests - with an example implementation in R](https://bradleyboehmke.github.io/random-forest-training/slides-source.html#1).